mustafaabdullahk/mustafaabdullahk/README.md

 ## Finding me

-You can find me in various places both within GitLab and online.
+You can find me in various places both with github and online.

 * [LinkedIn](https://www.linkedin.com/in/mustafaabdullahk/)
 * [Twitter](https://twitter.com/mustafabdullahk)